Spectral theory: Operator equations

-There are many other ways to find G, of course.
-See the articles on Green's functions and on Fredholm integral equations.
-It must be kept in mind that the above mathematics is purely formal, and a rigorous treatment involves some pretty sophisticated mathematics, including a good background knowledge of functional analysis, Hilbert spaces, distributions and so forth.
+There are several other ways to find G. See the articles on Green's functions and on Fredholm integral equations.
+It must be kept in mind that the above mathematics is purely formal, and a rigorous treatment involves sophisticated mathematics, including background knowledge of functional analysis, Hilbert spaces, distributions and so forth.
 Consult these articles and the references for more detail.

 Spectral theorem and Rayleigh quotient

 Optimization problems may be the most useful examples about the combinatorial significance of the eigenvalues and eigenvectors in symmetric matrices, especially for the Rayleigh quotient with respect to a matrix M.

 Theorem Let M be a symmetric matrix and let x be the non-zero vector that maximizes the Rayleigh quotient with respect to M. Then, x is an eigenvector of M with eigenvalue equal to the Rayleigh quotient.
 Moreover, this eigenvalue is the largest eigenvalue of M.